modicio/.github/profile/README.md

 modic.io is an open-source organisation to maintain the **codi-native** framework and related projects.

 * :computer: **codi-native** contains the base framework repository.
 Check the documentation and wiki provided there!
-* :book: **codi-native-docs** contains the generated ScalaDoc github page of the codi-native fromework, maintained by our bot.
+* :book: **codi-native-docs** contains the generated ScalaDoc github page of the codi-native framework, maintained by our bot.
 * :rocket: **codi-insights** contains a ready-to-run starter project base on codi-native, scala and the playframework.

 A quick-start regarding **codi-native** can be found in out [getting-started guide](https://github.com/modicio/codi-native/wiki/Getting-Started)